wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 !!! question "Review the configuration of the wis2downloader"

-    What is the default MQTT-broker that the wis2downloader connects to?
+    What is the default MQTT broker that the wis2downloader connects to?

     What is the default retention period for the downloaded data?

 ??? success "Click to reveal answer"

-    The default MQTT-broker that the wis2downloader connects to is `globalbroker.meteo.fr`.
+    The default MQTT broker that the wis2downloader connects to is `globalbroker.meteo.fr`.

     The default retention period for the downloaded data is 24 hours.